-S. no Key Audit Matters How our audit addressed the key audit matter 1 Revenue Recognition Revenue is measured net of discounts, incentives, rebate etc. given to the customer on We have assessed the Company's accounting policies relating to revenue, discounts, incentives and rebates by comparing with applicable accounting standards. the Company's sales.
+Key Audit Matters How our audit addressed the key audit matter 1 Revenue Recognition Revenue is measured net of discounts, incentives, rebate etc. given to the customer on We have assessed the Company's accounting policies relating to revenue, discounts, incentives and rebates by comparing with applicable accounting standards. , the Company's sales.
 The Company's presence across different marketing products within the country and the competitive business environment makes the assessment of various type discount, incentives and rebates as complex and judgmental.
 We accessed the design and implementation and tested the operating effectiveness Company's internal controls over the provisions, approvals and disbursements of discounts, incentives and rebates.
-We have accessed Company's computation for accrual of discounts, incentives and rebates, on a sample basis, and compared the accrual made with the approved schemes and underlined documents.
-Therefore, there is a risk of revenue being misstated as a result of variations in the assessment of discounts, incentives and rebates. • • Given the complexity and judgment required to access the provision for discounts, incentives and rebates, this is a key audit matter We have compared the historical trends of payments and reversal of discounts, incentives and rebates to provisions made to assess the current year accruals.
+We have accessed Company's computation for accrual of discounts, incentives and rebates, on a sample basis, and compared the accrual made with the approved schemes and underlined documents. , Therefore, there is a risk of revenue being misstated as a result of variations in the assessment of discounts, incentives and rebates.
+We have verified, on a sample basis, the underlying documentation for discounts, incentives and rebates recorded and disbursed dusting the year.
+Given the complexity and judgment required to access the provision for discounts, incentives and rebates, this is a key audit matter We have compared the historical trends of payments and reversal of discounts, incentives and rebates to provisions made to assess the current year accruals.
 We have examined the manual journals posted to discounts, rebates and incentives to identify unusual or irregular items.
-2 Impairment of Trade Receivables The company has applied a simplified ECL model to determine the impairment against trade receivables at the reporting date.
+Impairment of Trade Receivables The company has applied a simplified ECL model to determine the impairment against trade receivables at the reporting date.
 The expected credit loss (ECL) model involves the use of various assumptions and study of historical observed defaults rates over the expected life of trade receivables.
 The significant judgments include the assessment for the forward-looking estimates.
-Due to the significance of trade receivables and the significant judgment involved in determining the ECL, the impairment of trade receivables was considered to be Key audit and verified with requirement of Ind AS 109.
-Tested Key assumptions and judgments, such as those used to assess the likelihood of default and loss on default by comparing two historical data matter
+Due to the significance of trade receivables and the significant judgment involved in determining the ECL, the impairment of trade receivables was considered to be Key audit matter and verified with requirement of Ind AS 109.
+Tested Key assumptions and judgments, such as those used to assess the likelihood of default and loss on default by comparing two historical data